-A new study provides further evidence that a diet rich in fish can support long-term brain health.
-Nine years after healthy volunteers (all over 65) reported their eating habits, scientists (1)conducted MRIs on the same group of subjects.
-The result: people who ate fish at least once per week at the start of the study had less atrophy nine years later in the areas of the brain prone to Alzheimer’s disease and important for memory and cognition.
+A new study published in the American Journal of Preventive Medicine provides further evidence that a diet rich in fish supports long-term brain health.
+Nine years after healthy volunteers (all over 65) reported their eating habits, scientists conducted MRIs on the same group of subjects.
+The result: people who ate fish at least once per week at the start of the study had less atrophy nine years later in areas of the brain prone to Alzheimer’s disease and important for memory and cognition.

 This finding isn’t entirely new.
-Previous studies have also reported that higher blood levels of EPA and DHA, both omega-3 fatty acids found in many fish, are associated with less brain atrophy (2) and other symptoms of brain aging(3).
+Previous studies have also reported that higher blood levels of EPA and DHA, both omega-3 fatty acids found in many fish, are associated with less brain atrophy and other symptoms of brain aging.

-If these results confuse you, you’re not alone.
-There are many unanswered questions.
-Supplement use was not recorded in this study and it’s possible that many study participants used fish oil supplements.
-Today, more than 37 percent of adults take fish oil supplements, making them the most popular supplements on the market(5).
+Some unanswered questions remain.
+Supplement use was not recorded in this study, and it’s possible that many study participants used fish oil supplements.
+Today, more than 37 percent of adults take fish oil, making it the most popular supplement on the market.
 If participants were using fish oil supplements, then the additional impact of DHA or EPA from fish might have been difficult to separate.
-On the other hand, mounting evidence consistently suggests that supplements rarely provide the same benefits as a balanced, whole-food diet(6).
+On the other hand, mounting evidence consistently suggests that supplements rarely provide the same benefits as a healthy, whole-food diet.

-More research is clearly needed.
-For now, this study provides a bit more evidence that a healthy diet includes regular fish intake.
-For more information on whether fish and DHA omega-3 fatty acids can protect the aging brain, read our report on fish and long-chain omega-3 fatty acids, DHA & EPA.
+For more information on how fish and DHA omega-3 fatty acids protect the aging brain, read our ratings and report on fish and long-chain omega-3 fatty acids, DHA & EPA.

 To stay connected with us, please provide your contact details below.
 We will share the latest Alzheimer's and related research news, along with information on our signature events.